Source: Getty / Carl Court

 Source: Getty / Olivier Morin

 Robin was good friends with Lance Armstrong , who apparently helped spark his interest in cycling.
 The actor took part in several charity races and would often travel to visit Lance and his team during the Tour de France.
 In 2002, Robin famously donned Lance's US Postal team uniform to ride with the group during a rest day on the tour.
-On Monday, Lance took a moment to remember his friend on Twitter:
+Following Robin's passing, Lance took a moment to remember his friend on Twitter:

 RIP Robin.
 I will always remember you as one hell of a friend.
 I love you and will miss you terribly.